vasille-js/vasille-js/doc/magic/V3-API.md

 ```

 The `compose` function contains code that runs when the component is created.
-The function `composeApp` create the root component of application.

 Component props are sent as the first parameter of the compose function.
 ```typescript jsx